Thursday, June 21, 2012

 "The genius of Cameron's take on Alien was that he changed up the formula.
 Where Scott's film had been a psychological thriller which Scott described as a 'fun house', Cameron's sequel was a take-no-prisoners action movie more along the lines of a roller coaster."

 I don't see this (or anything else about ALIENS) as any sort of "genius," but I do think it prudent for sequels to aim for a great deal more than merely repeating the earlier film and while Cameron sort of got that sequels should be different (though his own replicated the plot structure of the original so closely that it could virtually be called a remake), he didn't get that they should be ambitious and didn't do anything new or original with his own.
-There's a much-remarked-upon motherhood theme that really isn't that interesting, as most of the background regarding Ripley's own daughter that would have given it weight is absent, and is barely even there anyway (it exists primarily as an excuse for the big finale).
+There's a much-remarked-upon motherhood theme that really isn't that interesting, as the background regarding Ripley's own daughter that would have given it weight is absent--entirely missing from the theatrical release and barely present even in the extended cut (it exists primarily as an excuse for the big finale).
 The android doesn't turn out to be a betrayer, as in the first movie, but that role is taken by a different character.
 Whereas Scott took a plot made up entirely of elements ripped off from previous material and made something new and special from it, Cameron took a whole heap of things from previous films and made a big, noisy film made up of things from previous films.
 He copied a great deal of the work he'd already done as an art director, production designer and general jack-of-all-trades on Roger Corman's GALAXY OF TERROR and FORBIDDEN WORLD.[5]
-It wasn't enough to merely duplicate scenes from THE TERMINATOR, Cameron hired Michael Biehn to repeat the scenes Biehn performed in THE TERMINATOR.
+It wasn't enough to merely duplicate scenes from THE TERMINATOR, Cameron hired actor Michael Biehn to repeat the scenes Biehn performed in THE TERMINATOR.
 The film's much-commented-upon "Vietnam metaphor" was he and producer Walter Hill rehashing what Hill had already done much better in SOUTHERN COMFORT.[6]
-Most wearying, he managed to throw in just about every worn-out action-movie cliché in existence.
+Most wearying, he managed to throw in just about every worn-out action-movie cliché of ALIENS' era.
 If it had been done before (and done and done), Cameron wanted it done again for his picture.
 He replaced the one-man-army action hero in vogue at the time with a woman, and as a consequence, he's sometimes credited with the innovation of the female action-hero lead, but while this is wildly inaccurate, it is true that the success of ALIENS helped spur a proliferation of Ripleyesque screen tough-chicks that continues to this day.

 I won't beat up on ALIENS too much.
 There's nothing wrong with a movie being a roller-coaster, and this loud, fast-paced, explosion-filled picture certainly qualifies as that.
 There just isn't really anything special about it.